alkashef/flower-classification/README.md

 ## Project Setup

 `main.ipynb` contains the project code and documentation.
-The notebook is designed to run in any of the following setups by setting a value of a single variable (`colab`):
+The notebook is designed to run in any of the following setups by setting the value of a single variable (`colab`):

 1. Fork and clone the repo to a machine which has `Anaconda` and `PyTorch` and run it.
    - Set `colab = False`